For the latest Australian Government travel advice for Afghanistan, please visit the Smartraveller website.

 The January 2015 report of the UN High Commissioner for Human Rights on the human rights situation in Afghanistan highlighted priority areas of concern including the protection of civilians in armed conflict, prevention of torture and arbitrary detention, elimination of violence against women, and the human rights aspects of peace and reconciliation processes.
 A joint report by UNAMA and the UN Human Rights Office released in April 2017 documented concerns on torture in Afghan detention centres.

 For more information see the UN OHCHR website.

 Trade and investment

-Afghanistan's economy is recovering from decades of conflict.
-It has improved significantly since the fall of the Taliban regime in 2001, but remains poor and dependent on foreign aid.
-Ongoing international assistance is aimed at supporting longer-term economic development in Afghanistan.
+Afghanistan's economy is recovering, but remains dependent on foreign aid.
+Ongoing international assistance aims at supporting longer-term economic development in Afghanistan.

-Agriculture is one of the largest sources of income in Afghanistan, despite only 12 per cent of its total land area being arable and only half of this being under cultivation.
-In 2011, approximately 78 per cent of the population was employed in the agriculture industry, which accounted for 31 per cent of Afghanistan’s GDP.
+Agriculture is one of the largest sources of income in Afghanistan.
+In 2015, approximately 60 per cent of the population was employed in the agriculture industry, which accounted for 40 per cent of GDP (FAO, Agriculture Fact Sheet, January 2015).

 Further information can be found on the DFAT Economic Fact Sheet on Afghanistan and at the World Bank website.

 Cooperation opportunities in Afghanistan

 See the AusTender website for opportunities in Afghanistan.